bitcoin-unlimited/BUwiki/wally/faq.md

 Remember that no actual local currency is being sent, just an equivalent value of mBCH is being sent, and there are absolutely no exchange fees involved.
 Finally, there is always a very remote possibility that for some unforeseen technical reason, the exchange rate might be somehow incorrect.
 Wally shows you the exchange rate for one BCH before you send any funds, which you can glance at to confirm that it is reasonable.

 ## Why does Wally offer MULTIPLE ACCOUNTS?
 How do I set up additional accounts?
 One use for having several accounts is to track your spending by, for example, using one account for business and one account personal expenses.
-In the future, Wally may support several cryptocurrencies, each of which would have it's own account or accounts.
+You may also want to isolate received funds and spent funds on a project or other specific basis.
+Additionally, in the future, Wally may support several cryptocurrencies, each of which would have it's own account or accounts.

 You can set up multiple accounts by touching the green "+" symbol to the right of the Balance line on Wally's home page.
 The **New Account** page will be displayed.
 Enter an account name of your choice.
 Account names can be from 1 to 8 characters (letters, numbers, or symbols) long.
+After setting up an account, go to Wally's settings page and write down the Account Backup and Restore Secret Phrase for the account.
+(See SETTINGS below.)